–Epinoia Cesare, 1999

 THE NAG HAMMADI SCROLLS

 The Nag Hammadi scrolls were found in Egypt in a pottery jar that was hidden through time for about 1000-1500 years; they have been authenticated.
 They include John’s “other” works.
 As writer Elaine Pagels summarizes at the end of her book The Gnostic Gospels, “Had [these scrolls] been found 1000 years earlier, the gnostic texts almost certainly would have been burned for their heresy.
 But they remained hidden until the twentieth century, when our own cultural experience has given us a new perspective on the issues they raise.”
-Interestingly, the last paragraph of the Apocryphon According to John states: “And the savior presented these things to him that he might write them down and keep them secure.
+Interestingly, the last paragraph of the Apocryphon of John states: “And the savior presented these things to him that he might write them down and keep them secure.
 And he said to him, ‘Cursed be everyone who will exchange these things for a gift or for food or for drink or for clothing or for any other such thing.’
 And these things were presented to him in a mystery, and immediately he disappeared from him.
 And he went to his fellow disciples and related to them what the savior had told him.”

 The gnostic tradition seems to be an extraordinary marriage of Western and Eastern concepts, conveyed by what is portrayed as a more mystical, spiritual Jesus Christ.
 In essence, the gnostics’s creed is an interesting mix of traditional Christian and Jewish doctrines, Greek philosophy, astrology, mystery religions, and eastern religions.
 According to some of the writings, Christ existed not necessarily first as a human being, then to transform to Divine, spiritual energy, but one who transcended both realms simultaneously (this philosophical argument reminds me of modern-day Bertrand Russell’s quest to answer the basic questions—When a tree falls in the woods does it make a noise?
 When I see a chair is that what I see or its molecular make up which is just an illusion?
 Under this mode of thought, both states exist simultaneously on different planes of existence.)
 Still other believers saw him as a messenger from God (or the Universe) to convey the true principles, similar to Buddha, and once his “mouth is drunk from” the drinker shall become equal with, or one with, him, and/or universal energy or enlightenment.
 The former school of thought is more Western, possibly encroaching in on the Byzantine mysticism, and the latter more eastern.